pavan-kalyan/pavan-kalyan.github.io/_posts/2020-10-26-Attaching Huge Hard Disks to your Raspberry Pi.markdown

 ---
 layout: post
 title:  "Common Issues With Attaching Huge Capacity Hard Disks To Your Raspberry Pi"
-excerpt: "This article discusses common pitfalls which can happen when trying to setup a Huge Capacity HDD on Rpi"
+excerpt: "Common pitfalls which can happen when trying to setup a huge capacity HDD on Rpi"
 date:   2020-10-26 00:00:00 +0530
 author: Pavan Kalyan Damalapati
 tags: [rpi]